USS North Carolina Field Trip

 The Battleship North Carolina is an authentically restored World War II battleship, moored across the river from downtown Wilmington.
 At the time of her commissioning in 1941, she was considered the world’s greatest sea weapon.
 She participated in every major naval offensive in the Pacific during World War II.

-Our self-guided, self-pace tour begins in the visitors center by watching the introductory movie and looking at exhibits.
+Our self-guided, self-pace tour begins in the visitors center Legacy Gallery with models, artifacts, images and information on the American warship, North Carolina.
 Then, proceed on-board where we will be permitted to visit nine decks and experience the ship the way her sailors did: relax in the mess hall, try out a berth, visit the engine room and bridge.
 You will even be permitted to try your hand with “the big guns!”
 On average, visitors spend at least two hours exploring, but feel free to stay longer, remembering that the ship closes at 5 p.m.

-Pre-registration and payment is required by Monday, October 22.
-Registrations are transferable to other guests for the same day’s use but non-refundable.
+Pre-registration and payment is required by Sunday, October 13, 11:59 p.m.
+Registrations are transferable to other guests for the same day’s use but are non-refundable.

 Questions?
 Contact Evelyn Bickley, NCHE Activities Director at firstname.lastname@example.org.